-RBAir houses little in the way of large equipment, however, the health and safety officer will ensure that any equipment requiring regular testing will be subject to whatever testing is required to meet guidance or statute.
-Most obviously all electrical equipment will be tested on an appropriate periodic basis (PAT testing) and will be marked to indicate that such testing has been carried out.
+RBNWL is a small building and houses little in the way of large equipment, however, the health and safety officer will ensure that any equipment requiring regular testing will be subject to whatever testing is required to meet guidance or statute.
+Most obviously all electrical equipment will be tested on an annual basis (PAT testing) and will be marked to indicate that such testing has been carried out.
+Also a 'periodic test of wiring' will be carried out by a qualified engineer every five years.